Creative-Geek/Focal/docs/DEVELOPMENT.md

 - React 18, TypeScript, Vite
 - TailwindCSS, shadcn/ui
-- React Router, React Query, Zustand
+- React Router, React Query
 - React Hook Form, Zod

 ### Backend

 - Cloudflare Workers, Hono.js
 - Cloudflare D1 (SQLite)
-- Google Gemini API
+- AI Providers: Google Gemini, OpenAI, Nvidia NIM

 ### Tools

-- ESLint, TypeScript 5.8
+- ESLint, TypeScript
 - Wrangler, pnpm

 ## Security Best Practices

-- Never commit `.dev.vars` or secrets
+- Never commit `.dev.vars` or other files containing secrets to version control.
-- Use environment variables for sensitive data
+- Use environment variables for all sensitive data.
-- Validate all user inputs with Zod
+- Validate all user inputs on the server-side using Zod.
-- Follow principle of least privilege
-- Keep dependencies updated
+- Keep all dependencies up-to-date to avoid known vulnerabilities.

 ## Testing

-Currently manual testing.
-Contributions for automated tests are welcome!
+The project currently relies on manual testing.
+Contributions for automated tests (e.g., using Vitest) are welcome!

 ## Need Help?

-- Check [DEPLOYMENT.md](DEPLOYMENT.md) for production setup
+- Check [DEPLOYMENT.md](DEPLOYMENT.md) for production setup.
-- See [API.md](API.md) for API documentation
+- See [API.md](API.md) for detailed API documentation.
-- Open an issue on GitHub for questions
+- Open an issue on GitHub if you have questions or find a bug.